eprbell/rp2/docs/output_files.md

 * Staking;
 * Wages.

-These sheets are in the format of form 8949 and are meant for tax professionals, who can use it fill the appropriate forms.
+These sheets are in the format of form 8949 and are meant for tax preparers, who can use it fill the appropriate forms.
 Every line corresponds to a taxable event and describes it.
 The left part (with white header) mimics form 8949: cost basis, capital gains, proceeds, etc. The right part (with gray header) contains additional information that can be used to identify the transactions in the user's records or in the [rp2_full_report output](#rp2-full-report-output): full timestamp of date sold, capital gains type (long or short), lot fraction information, transaction type, etc. In this sheet blue refers to taxable events and purple to in-transactions (purchased, earned, etc.).

+Each sheet has a [specific tax treatment](https://github.com/eprbell/rp2/tree/main/docs/user_faq.md#which-crypto-tax-forms-to-file).

 Here follows an example of the Capital Gains sheet: